abizer94/randomname1/drivers/steps_to_make_driver.md

 obviously we cannot assign char res = ax
 but this is the closest translation i could think of

-1. making a video driver (VGA since its simple) and doesnt need me to read the docs for nvidia and ryzen
+1. Making a video driver (VGA since its simple) and doesnt need me to read the docs for nvidia and ryzen

 	a. in vga we have a lot of registers we can read and write to but the communication is done via 2 registers mainly